Search

 Standard 3.2.2A- Food safety management tools

-Standard 3.2.2A- Food safety management tools Food service, caterer and related retail businesses in Australia need to meet new food safety requirements from December 2023.
+Standard 3.2.2A- Food safety management tools Food service, caterer and related retail businesses in Australia need to meet food safety requirements that came in December 2023.
 What is Standard 3.2.2A?

 - Standard 3.2.2.A is a national food safety standard and an extension of Standard 3.2.2 requirements.